-Pros and cons of community broadband
+Pros of community broadband

-+ Grants may be available
+- Grants may be available

-It’s also worth getting in touch with your local authority to see if there are any government grants or funding available to get fibre broadband in your area.
+It could be worth getting in touch with your local authority to see if there are any government grants or funding available to get fibre broadband in your area.

-However, mobile signal can be notoriously patchy in the countryside as well, so make sure you check with individual mobile phone providers to make sure you’ll have coverage before signing up for a long contract.
+However, mobile signals can be notoriously patchy in the countryside as well, so make sure you check with individual mobile phone providers to make sure you’ll have coverage before signing up for a long contract.

-Pros and cons of mobile broadband
+Pros of Mobile broadband

-+ No wired connection needed
+- No wired connection is required

-– Coverage can be patchy and slow in the countryside and it can be expensive with download limits
+- Coverage can be patchy, and connections can be slow

 The main advantage of satellite is that it’s available anywhere - even if you can’t get a phone line to your cabin in the woods or offshore yacht.

 Although medium to high speeds are achievable, satellite broadband can suffer from ‘latency’ - where there is a bit of a lag in the connection.
-This can make things like Skype chat or online gaming more difficult.
+This can make things like Skype chat or online gaming difficult.
 As the connection relies on the dish getting a clear view of the satellite, extreme weather can affect it, so you might find yourself without broadband if a storm hits.

 To get satellite broadband, you’ll need to have a special dish and modem installed and installation costs can be quite high.

-Pros and cons of satellite broadband
+Pros of satellite broadband

-+ Establish a connection pretty much anywhere
+- Establish a connection pretty much anywhere

 - Can deliver high internet speeds